 There are problems with giving accurate statistics on sudden cardiac arrest and sudden cardiac death, though, despite it being a leading cause of death in the U.S. This is due to the fact that different parts of the country follow different standards for monitoring cases and outcomes, alongside challenges in defining “unexpected” or “sudden” death.

 Diabetes arises when the body cannot effectively use or produce insulin, which is an enzyme that cells use in order to convert blood sugar, or glucose, into energy.
-This results in too much sugar in the bloodstream, which, over the longer-term, can lead to health problems that include damage to blood vessels and nerves, including those that control the heart and blood vessels.
+This results in too much sugar in the bloodstream, which, over the longer-term, can lead to health problems that

 In the U.S., there are around 29.1 million people with diabetes, many of whom are unaware that they have it.
 This figure includes